Robust stability of event-triggered nonlinear moving horizon estimation: ET-MHE with varying horizon length

-As discussed below equation (\ref{eq:objfunc2}), both cost function formulations (\ref{eq:objfunc2}) and (\ref{eq:objfunc3}) are applicable to the ET-MHE scheme presented in Section~\ref{sec:MHEScheme}.
-In the following we use (\ref{eq:objfunc3}) as the cost function because this formulation allows us to exploit the varying horizon length to obtain a tighter error bound.
+This modification allows us to exploit the varying horizon length to obtain a tighter error bound.
 Before stating the corresponding theorem, we introduce first the following lemma that will be used to prove RGES. \begin{lem} Let Assumption \ref{ass:eIOSSET} hold.
 Consider the ET-MHE scheme~(\ref{eq:ET2ETNLP2})-(\ref{eq:NLPC4}), and (\ref{eq:objfunc3}) with the event-triggering condition (\ref{eq:ET2trigruledAdap}) and with $M_t$ as defined in (\ref{eq:Mtnew22}).
 Then, for all $t\geq 0$, if either $\gamma_t=0$ or $\gamma_j=1, \ \forall j\in[t-\min\{t,M-1\},t]$, the following holds

 \end{lem} \begin{proof} We can apply the same steps as in the proof of Theorem~\ref{thm:stab2} to obtain (\ref{eq:ET2eiossEstsplit2}).
 Now, first consider the case of $\gamma_t=0$.
 If $\gamma_t=0$, i.e, the bound in (\ref{eq:ET2trigruledAdap}) holds, then the bound in (\ref{eq:ET2trigruled2}) also holds.
 Note also, that, by (\ref{eq:Mtnew22}), if $\gamma_t=0$ then $t-M_t = \epsilon_t-M_{\epsilon_t}$.
 Hence, using Proposition~\ref{prop:NLPOL}, we can upper bound the last term in (\ref{eq:ET2eiossEstsplit2}) as follows